The Metric Completion of Outer Space

-\begin{defn} If $V$ is a finite metric tree then $V = \sqcup \sig_i$ a finite union of segments $\sig_i$ with disjoint interiors.
+If $V$ is a finite metric tree then $V = \sqcup \sig_i$ a finite union of arcs $\sig_i$ with disjoint interiors.
 The volume of $V$ is the sum of lengths of $\sig_i$.
-Let $T$ be an (infinite) $F_n$-tree.
+It is easy to see that the volume does not depend on the decomposition of $V$ into non-overlapping arcs. \begin{defn} Let $T$ be an (infinite) $F_n$-tree.
 The quotient volume of $T$ is

 \end{defn}